A folklore world to step into whenever life feels a bit flat.

 no live calls you'll miss, no sense that you're falling behind.
 Just a world that's waiting for you, exactly as you left it.

-And so much more magic, it's an expanding world so there is always something new to find.
+so there is always something new to find.

 Marmalade is a small fairy with extremely strong opinions, a habit of turning up uninvited & an iron grip on the social calendar of Mossvale.
 She also writes a diary.
 Members get to read it.
 They tell me it's the first thing they look for each month.